joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 The next step is letting the server act as an intermediate storage unit.
 Here the clients does not need to be online at the same time.
 Think of a chat system.
 In a chat system, one can send a message, turn off your smartphone, and still expect the message to be delivered.
 This is because the messages are cached at the intermediate server.
 A system of this type can be classified as asynchronous.

+To wrap up, the core 2 carchteristicts in this context is:

+ * Are there both clients and servers?
+ * Is the communication syncronous or asynchronous.

-### traditional security
+### Traditional security

-Tradition security makes a clear distinction between securing connections and devices such as servers and clients.
+Traditional security makes a clear distinction between securing connections and devices such as servers and clients.

-tls, vpn, firewalls, IDS
+The focus here is to secure every part of the system.
+We have one type of security for the clients, one for the connection between the clients and the servers, and one for the servers.
+Common techniques here are: TLS, VPN, firewalls, IDS:s etc.

+These tools are very good for their purpose, which is protecting the infrastucture.
+But as soon as we have systems where you use third party providers, you should consider using end-to-end security instead.

+### End-to-end security

 ### HYKER